 Besides presenting your customers with an incentive, you should also use a lead magnet.
 A lead magnet is a marketing tool for generating leads.
 Lead magnets generate leads by rewarding customers with a long-form resource in exchange for their personal information.

-Whether you’re offering a freebie, sample, discount, whitepaper, ebook, template, or any downloadable asset as a lead magnet, it will give customers a good reason to sign up.
+Whether you’re offering a freebie, sample, discount, whitepaper, ebook, professional PowerPoint template, or any downloadable asset as a lead magnet, it will give customers a good reason to sign up.

 Besides persuading more customers to join your email list, lead magnets also create sales leads.